boltgolt/howdy/README.md

 sudo apt install howdy
 ```

 This will guide you through the installation.
-When that's done run `sudo howdy add $USER` and replace `$USER` with your username to add a face model.
+When that's done run `sudo howdy add` to add a face model.

 If nothing went wrong we should be able to run sudo by just showing your face.
 Open a new terminal and run `sudo -i` to see it in action.